sara-rioseco/nova-wallet-jsp/README.md

 Git for cloning the repository (optional).

 ### Technologies Used 📖
-- Spring Framework
+- Maven
-- Spring Boot
+- Apache Tomcat
 - MySQL
 - JUnit
 - Mockito